Stop Wasting Tokens: Why You Need an /llms.txt File for Your Website

 The Problem: The High Cost of HTML Noise

-For the past 20 years, we have optimized websites for the Document Object Model (DOM).
+For the past 20 years, we've optimized websites for the Document Object Model (DOM).
 We built complex hierarchies of divs, scripts, and styles to render visual interfaces for humans.
+For an AI crawler, this visual layer is toxic waste.

-• Token Waste: A standard webpage might be 50KB of code for 2KB of actual text.
+Token waste.
+A standard webpage might be 50KB of code for 2KB of actual text.

 The Solution: The Markdown Sitemap Strategy

+The core philosophy of the /llms.txt standard is text-first delivery.
 Instead of forcing the AI to scrape your HTML pages, you provide a text file at the root of your domain (yourdomain.com/llms.txt).
-This file lists your core entities and documentation, but crucially, it points to Markdown (.md) or plain text versions of those pages if they exist.
+The file lists your core entities and documentation, and crucially, points to Markdown (.md) or plain-text versions of those pages where they exist.

 Why Markdown?